-Prince Harry’s visit to Kruger National Park today will focus on the anti-poaching efforts being used to protect South Africa’s endangered animals such as rhinos and elephants.
+Prince Harry’s visited Kruger National Park today where he focussed on the anti-poaching efforts being used to protect South Africa’s endangered animals such as rhinos and elephants.

-Prince Harry will visit the Mission Joint Operations Centre, which coordinates the efforts of the agencies involved in the anti-poaching efforts in Kruger.
+Prince Harry visited the Mission Joint Operations Centre, which coordinates the efforts of the agencies involved in the anti-poaching efforts in Kruger.
 The centre was set up to fight rhino poaching in the Kruger National Park by the South African Police Service.

-The Prince will be given an update on the latest situation within Kruger, and hear more about the work being done to address the poaching crisis including forensic methods used at poaching scenes.
+The Prince was given an update on the latest situation within Kruger, and heard more about the work being done to address the poaching crisis including forensic methods used at poaching scenes.

 Sharp rise in rhino poaching in South Africa